-On May 25th 2018, the Data Protection law is the UK is changing.
-It is called the General Data Protection Regulation (GDPR).
+On May 25th 2018, the Data Protection law in the UK changed.
+It is now called the General Data Protection Regulation (GDPR).
 The new regulation is about protecting people in the modern information age.
 It gives more control to individuals and more responsibilities to organisations which collect and hold your data.
-All schools must comply.
-Please click on this link for more information.
+Click on the links below to learn more about GDPR :-

 The Freedom of Information Act (FOIA) gives you the right to access recorded information held by public sector organisations.
 Anyone can request information – there are no restrictions on your age, nationality or where you live.
 Your request will be handled under different regulations depending on the kind of information you ask for, such as the: